zapata-engineering/orquestra-sdk/docs/guides/runtime-configuration.rst

 =====================

 Most productive things you can do with Orquestra Workflow SDK require interacting with runtimes.
-A *runtime* is execution environment for workflows; it knows about your workflow runs, can host web UIs, stores Orquestra secrets.
+A *runtime* is execution environment for workflows; it knows about your workflow runs, can host web UIs, and stores Orquestra secrets.

 Runtimes fall into two general categories: